cs3157/recitations/K-File-IO/file-io.md

   rather than the standard output.
 - `<` does 'input redirection', meaning that the contents of the file on the right of the operator serves as the standard input of the left argument.
-For example, after running the example above, `echo < hi.txt` will print "hello world" to the console.
+For example, after running the example above, `cat < hi.txt` will print "hello world" to the console.
  - `2>&1` will redirect stderr to the same location as stdout.
  - `>>` will append the output to a file instead of overwriting the file.